 Install AnyDesk from Flathub

-With Flathub configured, proceed to install AnyDesk at system level to make it available for all users:
+With Flathub configured, install AnyDesk at system level:

 sudo flatpak install --system flathub com.anydesk.Anydesk -y

-Once the installation completes, confirm that AnyDesk works correctly:
+Once the installation completes, confirm that AnyDesk is available:

 flatpak info com.anydesk.Anydesk